Assault1/britinsurance/README.md

 Cypress helps you set up and start writing tests every day while you build your application locally.
 Both BDD(Behavioral Driven Developement) and TDD(Test Driven Development) can be accomplished.
 After building up a suite of tests and integrating Cypress with CI Provider which in our case is GitHub Actions, but Cypress Dashboard Service can even then record our test runs.

+## Requirements

+To execute and develop, you will only need Node.js and node package manager installed in your environement.

+### Node
+- #### Node installation on Windows

+  Just go on [official Node.js website](https://nodejs.org/) and download the installer.
+Also, be sure to have `git` available in your PATH, `npm` might need it (You can find git [here](https://git-scm.com/)).

+- #### Node installation on Ubuntu

+  You can install nodejs and npm easily with apt install, just run the following commands.

+      $ sudo apt install nodejs
+      $ sudo apt install npm

+- #### Other Operating Systems
+  You can find more information about the installation on the [official Node.js website](https://nodejs.org/) and the [official NPM website](https://npmjs.org/).

+If the installation was successful, you should be able to run the following command.

+    $ node --version

+    $ npm --version

 ## Installation :
 1. Download this project from github repoistory and type below commands in the terminal:
 	```bash